-Unit Title L4S5 Contributing to an Inclusive Culture UAN M/650/7934 Level 4 Credit Value 2 Guided Learning Hours 10 Learning Outcomes Assessment Criteria 1.
+Unit Title L4S5 (L4S5 Contributing to an Inclusive Culture UAI N M/65 0/7934 Lev el 4 Cre dit Value 2 Gui ded Learning Hours 10 Lea rning Outcomes Asses sment Criteria 1.
 Understand how to demonstrate inclusive 1.1 Analyse the role and responsibilities of a sales professional towards others workplace behaviours 1.2 Explain language that supports inclusive relationships in the workplace 1.3 Evaluate inclusive workplace behaviours that sales professionals use 2.
 Be able to contribute to 2.1 Promote an inclusive workplace culture in sales activities an inclusive organisational culture 2.2 Respond to team conflict and challenges demonstrating positive regard for others

-Additional Information Unit purpose and aims To enable learners to understand how to demonstrate inclusive workplace behaviours.
+Additior Additional Information Unit pur nit purpose and aims To enable learners to understand how to demonstrate inclusive workplace behaviours.
 Learners will contribute to an inclusive organisational culture during their sales activities.
-Details of the relationship Not linked to the apprenticeship standard. between the unit and apprenticeship standards Location of the unit within the 15.4 - Marketing and Sales Ofqual subject/sector classification system Indicative Content modelling inclusion supporting flexic challenging inational implementing The role of equipartic organisational The language transmission pronouns, add contributions, What is meant support, and a The behaviour others, e.g., im consistent deciration or groups, confliction or gr responsibilities that sales professional have towards others, e.g., role clusivity, living organisational values, mentoring diverse talent, exible working, preventing discrimination and harassment, happropriate behaviour, promoting equality, diversity and inclusion, g relevant policies and procedures, developing best practice etc. quality, diversity and inclusion in workplace interactions in relation to al policy and legislation e that supports inclusive relationships with others, e.g., use of relevant ldressing people by their preferred names, thanking people for s, etc. Int by unconditional positive regard, e.g., expressing empathy, acceptance to someone, regardless of what they say or do. urs that sales professionals should demonstrate to show regard for mpartial and non-judgemental treatment of others, fair and ecision-making, respect and appreciation, valuing differences, bwn biases, constructive challenge, being an ally for marginalised ict resolution techniques, discretion/confidentiality, recognising and res' strengths etc.
+Details c of the re lationship Not linked to the apprenticeship standard. betweer n the un it and apprenti ceship s standards Location of the u unit within the 15.4 - Marketing and Sales Ofqual subject/sector classification system stem Indicative Content 1. ٠ The role and responsibilities that sales professional have towards others, e.g., role modelling inclusivity, living organisational values, mentoring diverse talent, supporting flexible working, preventing discrimination and harassment, challenging inappropriate behaviour, promoting equality, diversity and inclusion, implementing relevant policies and procedures, developing best practice etc.

+- The role of equality, diversity and inclusion in workplace interactions in relation to organisational policy and legislation - The language that supports inclusive relationships with others, e.g., use of relevant pronouns, addressing people by their preferred names, thanking people for contributions, etc. - What is meant by unconditional positive regard, e.g., expressing empathy, support, and acceptance to someone, regardless of what they say or do. - The behaviours that sales professionals should demonstrate to show regard for others, e.g., impartial and non-judgemental treatment of others, fair and consistent decision-making, respect and appreciation, valuing differences, questioning own biases, constructive challenge, being an ally for marginalised groups, conflict resolution techniques, discretion/confidentiality, recognising and praising others' strengths etc.

-2. • The approaches that can be used to promote an inclusive workplace, e.g., informal and formal communication, addressing individual beliefs and opinions, overcoming custom and practice issues, dealing with conscious and unconscious bias, challenging poor practice, promoting culture change training and awareness, using real life events, pro-actively supporting colleagues and employees etc. How teams in the workplace may differ from each other How personal values can affect teams • Possible types of problem behaviour and causes of disagreement and conflict • How to deal with individual team member differences
+2. The approaches that can be used to promote an inclusive workplace, e.g., informal and formal communication, addressing individual beliefs and opinions, overcoming

+• custom and practice issues, dealing with conscious and unconscious bias, challenging poor practice, promoting culture change training and awareness, using real life events, pro-actively supporting colleagues and employees etc. How teams in the workplace may differ from each other • How personal values can affect teams • Possible types of problem behaviour and causes of disagreement and conflict • How to deal with individual team member differences

-Assesso Assessor Guidance 1. ······································ professional in relation to respecting others.
+Assesso r Guidance 1.
+Learners should provide a broad analysis of the role and responsibilities of a sales professional in relation to respecting others.
 At least two specific workplace examples should support the points made.
 At least two examples of inclusive language should be provided with an explanation of the impact that this can have on individuals and their team.
 Learners should evaluate at least three inclusive behaviours and provide appropriate examples to support their points.
 2. Learners should provide evidence of at least three ways that they promote an inclusive workplace culture in their day-to-day sales activities.
 Examples should provide at least two examples of responding positively to conflicts /challenges at work that are related to inclusion.